Quality and Safety Special Interest Group

 - Provide a forum for networking and the exchange of information and views between individuals with a particular interest in Quality in EM.

-- To foster collaboration between individuals with an interest in Quality and Safety in EM with a view to the identification of tools for improving patient safety in EDs, as well as support for improving education of staff and standards of practice within the ED, for use by IFEM members.
+- To foster collaboration between individuals with an interest in Quality and Safety in EM, for use by IFEM members.
+This includes a view to utilisation of the IFEM Quality Framework for Emergency Departments (EDs); the identification of tools for improving patient safety in EDs; fostering and supporting quality improvement metrics and outcomes in EDs and the education of staff and standards of practice within the ED

-- To promote enhancement of patient safety and quality management amongst emergency physicians.
+- To promote enhancement and a culture of patient safety and quality management amongst emergency physicians.